 How Does GoFundMe Work?

 Crowdfunding sites, like GoFundMe, provide a way for people to solicit donations from friends, family members, and even strangers who want to support their cause.
 First, you’ll need to set up a campaign page with a title and description of your cause.
 You’ll also set a fundraising goal.
-Once your page is set up, you can share it with others through social media, email, and other channels.
+Once your page is set up, you can share it with others through social media, email, and other channels using effective fundraising strategies.
 People who visit your campaign page can make donations directly through the GoFundMe platform.
+The platform allows them to utilize various services that facilitate secure transactions.
 They do this by using their credit or debit cards, and sometimes third-party payment apps, like PayPal.
 Once you start receiving donations, you can withdraw the funds from your campaign, less any fees that the site charges.

 Are Donations Received Through GoFundMe Taxable?

 The big question everyone wants to know is “Are donations received through GoFundMe taxed?”
 Typically, donations are considered nontaxable gifts in the IRS’s eyes.
-However, there are a couple of exceptions that can cause the IRS to consider your crowdfunded money taxable income.
+However, the intent behind the donations plays a crucial role.
+There are a couple of exceptions that can cause the IRS to consider your crowdfunded money taxable income.

 Crowdfunded money is taxable if your donors received something in return for their donations